thomasbridge74/100-days-of-nautobot-archive/Day021_Process_Upoaded_Files/README.md

 )
 ```

+> [!TIP]
+> Don't forget to perform `invoke post-upgrade` and enable the job in the GUI.

 As you progress and create more complex jobs you will find that there is a wide range of predefined variables types that help you to create your job forms.
 You can check the current list of supported job variables in the following [link](https://docs.nautobot.com/projects/core/en/stable/development/jobs/?h=filevar#variables).

-In our particular case, we are using FileVar.
-This variable allows you to easily receive a file from the user and to pass that file to the run method of the job.
+In our particular case, we are using `FileVar`.
+This variable allows you to easily receive a file from the user and to pass that file to the `run()` method of the job.

 Once we have created the job, let's go to the Job menu on Nautobot GUI and execute the job.
 Do not forget to enable the job first.